Andrei Eșanu

-Andrei Eșanu (born July 16, 1948 in Sculeni) is a historian (doctor habilitat in history), writer and researcher from the Republic of Moldova.
+Andrei Eșanu (born 16 July 1948) is a historian (doctor habilitat in history), writer and researcher from the Republic of Moldova.
 He is a member of the Commission for the Study of the Communist Dictatorship in Moldova.
 He is part of the Academy of Sciences of Moldova, and was elected an honorary member of the Romanian Academy in 2011.

 Biography

 Andrei Eșanu was born on July 16, 1948, in the Sculeni village, Ungheni District, Moldavian SSR, USSR).
 He studied at the faculty of history of the State University in Chișinău.
 He worked for almost a year as a history teacher, after which he was employed in the Institute of History of the ASM in 1972.

 He was a member of the CPSU (Communist Party of the Soviet Union).